Liam-Pearson/KennedyRoboticsTeam5408/KennedyRoboticsTeam5408-master/README.md

 B2 - Lowers the arm by rotating the pulley South
 B3 - Closes the claw
 B4 - Opens the claw
+B5 - Extends the telescoping arm
+B6 - Retracts (reduces tension on wire, allowing it to fall back in place) the telescoping arm.

 Operating Procedures:
 1 - Open FRC Driver Station